 MENTAL HEALTH SERVICES

 Having been over-medicated, misdiagnosed, or institutionalized in the past, the youth we serve are often reluctant to trust mental health providers.
 For this reason, consistency, flexibility, and cultural appropriateness are essential to engaging youth.
 Psychotherapeutic services are client driven and may vary in terms of focus and setting.
-Encounters may be crisis oriented, insight oriented, solution focused, supportive, or based on symptom management or behavioral change.
-Youth may access a single therapy session on an on-demand basis, or may engage in ongoing psychotherapy over months or even years.
-A private office is available at Cole Street Youth Clinic to ensure confidentiality; but based on individual preference, sessions may take place on the sidewalk, in the park, or at a cafe.
-Weekly appointments with our Psychiatrist Masa Fisher are also made easily available upon request.
-Our mental health services are provided through collaboration with the Harm Reduction Therapy Center.
+Encounters may be crisis-oriented, insight-oriented, solution-focused, supportive, or based on symptom management or behavioral change.
+Youth may access a single therapy session on an on-demand basis, or may engage in regular, ongoing psychotherapy over months or even years.
+A private office is available at The Hive (our drop-by location) to ensure confidentiality; however, based on individual preference, sessions also may take place on the sidewalk, in the park, or at a cafe.
+Our mental health services are provided with internal providers and through a collaboration with the Harm Reduction Therapy Center.

 “A lot of other agencies have many, many filters to get to the point where you feel like they are able to be with you and to listen to you.
 The fact that HYA lets the kids take it at their own pace helps them heal.”